GoTolstoy/tolstoy-toly-kb/app-and-player/topics/knowledge-manager-articles/meet-toly.md

 ## How to Get Started?

 Simply start a conversation with Toly through our support chat on our website or app.
 Ask him anything, and he’ll do his best to assist you.
-If Toly can’t resolve your issue, he’ll offer an option to **Talk to Support** to ensure you’re seamlessly connected with one of our human support agents who can help.
+If Toly can’t resolve your issue, he’ll offer an option to **Talk to Support** to ensure you’re seamlessly connected with one of our human support agents who can help..